 The history of the Petroleum industry in Nigeria goes back to 1908 when the NBC began their explorations in search of crude oil.
 But right before the start of World War I, they left Nigeria.
 Their successors, D’Arcy EC and Whitehall Petroleum, spent a couple of years continuing their efforts.
 And yet they were unsuccessful as well and did not prolong their licenses, disappointed in the results.
 The next stage is marked by the appearance of the Shell D’Arcy BP of Nigeria in 1923.
 This company was the product of a union between Shell and British Petroleum.
 They launched their first serious oil exploration campaign in 1937 while having a license that allowed them to set up their operations all over the country.
 In 1955, the area that was allocated to Shell was decreased in size.
 You’d think that a lesser territory would have reduced their chances of finding oil, but you’d be wrong.

 The year of 1956 manifested the emergence of the oil industry in Nigeria.
 Shell-BP found the first commercially available oil in the country in Oloibiri.
 The Oilfield of Oloibiri is situated in Bayelsa State about 72 kilometers away from Port Harcourt in the Niger Delta.
-The oilfield was named after a tiny community with the same name, as this later became a tradition in Nigerian oil-well naming.
+The oilfield was named after a tiny can you buy ativan in mexico community with the same name, as this later became a tradition in Nigerian oil-well naming.
 What sounded like great news at the time became a story of wealth for the minority, while the majority of the local communities continued their struggle against poverty.
 The discovery of oil in 1956 has proven to be both a blessing and a curse for the people of Oloibiri.

 The first well in the area, Oloibiri 1, was created in August 1955 and reached a total depth of 3660 meters.
 In the first year, the daily average oil produced stood at about five thousand barrels.
 As more wells were built, the production increased in a geometrical progression and reached its maximum in 1964.
 During that time, a total of 11 wells were pumping the oil from Oloibiri.
 The crude oil extracted from the field was of a sour and heavy nature and had an API of twenty.
 Nigeria conducted its premier crude oil export at the beginning of 1958, pumping the black gold through the first pipeline built by Shell.
 In 1960, a grand total of 847,000 tons of oil was exported.
 Later, the production rate grew even further, as the government sold licenses to multiple other foreign businesses.
 Over the course of its existence, Oloibiri gave Nigeria over twenty million barrels of oil, before being closed in 1978.